Altunshukurlu/Spec-Management/README.md

 # New Approach

-We propose to develop and evaluate a method and a system that will enable engineers and decision makers to
+We propose  a method and a system that will enable engineers and decision makers to
 * manage and evolve representations of systems and the components, environments, and stakeholders as the real-world subject matter to